fede-rodes/crae-apollo-heroku/README.md

 ```
 git clone https://github.com/fede-rodes/crae-apollo-heroku.git crae-apollo-mongo-heroku --branch mongo --single-branch
 cd crae-apollo-mongo-heroku
 got to /server/.env and set the MONGO_URL env var to connect to your mongoDB instance.
 In case you are using mLab, remember to use your credentials!
-In case your are running mongo locally, you can use the default value for MONGO_URL.
+In case your are running mongo locally, you can use the default value for MONGO_URL (remember to start your mongo service: `sudo service mongod start`!).
 yarn install && yarn start
 ```
 When running the app locally, there will be two servers running simultaneously: one for serving the create-react-app (CRA) and another one for the express app.
 The CRA app should be accessible via http://localhost:3000/, and the express app via http://localhost:3001/.
 Graphiql should be running on http://localhost:3001/graphiql (only accessible in dev mode).